European Design & Art

 Through her many travels—photo safaris, backpacking expeditions, and rock climbing trips alike—Hanson has been inspired to transform vistas familiar and rare into stunning interpretations of bold color, playful rhythms, and raw emotional impact.
 Her unique painting style has become known as Open Impressionism, with hundreds of collectors spanning the globe eagerly anticipating her work.
 As an iconic, driving force in the rebirth of contemporary impressionism, Hanson is quickly recognized as a prolific, modern master.

 Art San Diego Spotlight Artist Archive

-View amazing artists and collection from past Art San Diego Spotlight Artists on our archive page!
+View amazing collections from past Art San Diego Spotlight Program exhibitors on our archive page!